medleyjs/medley/docs/BodyParser.md

 Medley comes with a body parser for the `application/json` Content-Type.
 To parse different content types, `app.addBodyParser()` can be used to add more body parsers.
 The parsed request body is added to the [Medley `request`](Request.md) object as `request.body`.

 As with the other APIs, `addBodyParser` is encapsulated in the scope in which it is declared.
-This means that if a parser is declared in the root scope, it will be available everywhere, whereas if it is declared inside a sub app, it will be available only in that scope and its children.
+This means that if a parser is declared in the root scope, it will be available everywhere, whereas if it is declared inside a sub-app, it will be available only in that scope and its children.

 If needed, the default JSON parser can be overridden by adding a parser with the Content-Type `'application/json'`.